LunashaGit/TamaGreen---Microsoft/README.md

 ##### More features that we have thought of

+- The game is currently focused on energy, but it can be extended to other themes like water, gas ...
 - Possibility to scan your electricity meter
 - Connecting your electrical devices to the app
-- Possibility to buy more energy and styling for your avatar in the shop
 - Top 3 of the ranking will receive discount voucher
+- In the shop you can :
+    * Buy more energy.
+    * Style for your avatar.
+- More energy per hour to play with during the daily peak of green energy production.
+- Some events will occur randomly during the game, giving you bonuses or penalties.
+- Money is given each four days (one month in game).
+- Notification each day a little bit before the peak of energy.
+- The death of the avatar will result in the loss of part of the user's score.